RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 argument this argument indicates the qualification; it is `'1'` when addressing tailed names or `'0'` when addressing non-tailed names.

 Each item in a variable pool is associated with three attributes and a value.
-The attributes are 'dropped' or 'not-dropped', 'exposed' or 'not-exposed' and 'implicit' or 'not-implicit'.
+The attributes are `'dropped'` or `'not-dropped'`, `'exposed'` or `'not-exposed'` and `'implicit'` or `'not-implicit' .

 A variable pool is associated with a reference denoted by the first argument, with name `Pool`.
 The value of `Pool` may alter during execution.
 The same name, in conjunction with different values of `Pool`, can